Continuous-time reinforcement learning for optimal switching over multiple regimes: Reinforcement Learning Algorithm

 where $\alpha_\xi>0$ is the learning rate.

 However, the update rule \eqref{eq:SA} involves a continuous-time integral that cannot be directly implemented computationally.
-To address this, we develop a discrete-time approximation of the martingale orthogonality condition.
+To address this, we adopt a discrete-time approximation of the martingale orthogonality condition.
 Let $K\in\mathbb{N}$ be the number of time intervals and $\Delta t=T/K$ be the step size.
-Consider the discrete partition $0=t_0<t_1<t_2<\cdots<t_K=T$ with $t_k-t_{k-1}=\Delta t$ for $k=1,\dots,K$.
-Motivated by the continuous-time update \eqref{eq:SA}, we choose the test process $\varsigma_t=\frac{\partial v^{\xi}}{\partial \xi}(t,X_t,I_t)$ and propose the following discretized update rule to update parameters after a whole episode (offline):
+Consider the discretization grid $0=t_0<t_1<t_2<\cdots<t_K=T$ with $t_k-t_{k-1}=\Delta t$ for $k=1,\dots,K$.
+We have